 Determines whether vehicles are allowed to approach multiple different depot locations within a route (field set to false), or not (field set to true).

 The restriction singleDepotPerRoute controls whether more than one depot location is allowed to be approached within a route.
-The default setting allows a more efficient use of resources, since a vehicle assignment is not limited to the transports of a single depot location.
-However, in some situations this kind of restriction is useful to keep transports for different depot locations separated.
-This can be achieved by the setting singleDepotPerRoute to true.
+The default setting allows more efficient use of resources since a vehicle assignment is not limited to the transports of a single depot location.
+However, in some situations, this kind of restriction is useful to keep transports for different depot locations separated.
+This can be achieved by setting singleDepotPerRoute to true.

 The following figures illustrate possible resulting route plans depending on the route restriction settings of the algorithm.
 The initial situation shows the two depot locations "Depot A" and "Depot B".
 Each of those depot locations has two vehicles and a set of transports assigned to it:

 The setting singleDepotPerRoute/singleTripPerRoute ensures that each vehicle is assigned to only one trip at maximum.
-Furthermore, the transports referring to different depot locations are executed by different vehicles:
+Furthermore, the transport referring to different depot locations are executed by different vehicles:

 With the singleDepotPerRoute setting, transports referring to different depot locations are strictly separated by the vehicles, which are used to process them.
 Vehicles are allowed to process multiple consecutive trips:

 In the singleTripPerRoute setting, vehicles are restricted to one single trip each at maximum.
 However, multiple different depot locations are allowed to be served within the route: